-Thanksgiving day.
+Thanksgiving day, 2016.
 While my family was gathered in my dining room, imbibing spirits and making merry, I was in the shed disassembling the carburetor on my snowblower, reeking of petroleum as rivers of gasoline flowed under my jacket cuffs and saturated me to the elbows.
-Here’s what happened, and here’s how to avoid it.

 To borrow a famous slogan, just do it.
 There is still some confusion about changing to a different type of oil in vehicles, particularly older models that have accumulated many miles.
 A small group of ill-informed individuals in garages and on blogs still cling to old beliefs that synthetic motor oils cause roller followers to